|

 Diagnosing schizophrenia includes outlining all of the individual’s symptoms and making sure that these symptoms aren’t due to a medical condition, substance abuse, or a side effect from the medication.
 This typically involves:

 - Psychiatric evaluation.
-A primary care physician or mental health professional conducts an evaluation of the individual’s mental status by observing their appearance and behavior and asking questions about their moods, delusions, hallucinations, and whether they’re taking any prescription or recreational drugs.
+A primary care physician or mental health professional evaluates the individual’s mental status by observing their appearance and behavior and asking questions about their moods, delusions, hallucinations, and whether they’re taking any prescription or recreational drugs.
 Some mental health disorders like schizophrenia tend to run in families, so the individual may also be asked about personal and family medical history.

 - Physical exam.
 A physical exam is conducted to further rule out other medical conditions and pinpoint any co-occurring disorders.